phineastrandev/API-for-CRUD-app-with-React/README.md

-# Here is API for CRUD app react
+# Here is code API for CRUD app react
 + Database: using hibernate spring JPA
 + Spring security: login with one role
 + EmailSender